Compassion-focused therapy

 Compassion-focused therapy (CFT) looks to help those who struggle with shame and self-criticism.
 Often these can be the driving forces behind other mental health conditions like anxiety and depression.

-What is CFT?
+What is compassion-focused therapy?

 Gilbert discovered that they needed tools to help soothe themselves too.
-So, he developed compassion-focused therapy - an approach to help create a positive emotional response for those who were dealing with low self-worth.
+So, he developed compassion-focused therapy - an approach to help create a positive emotional response for those dealing with low self-worth.
 The therapy can be used alone, but it can also be used alongside other therapy types, adding another layer of support.

 The modern or ‘new’ part of the brain has come about during the evolution process.
 This part allows us to have a sense of self and lets us imagine and visualise.
 We can come up with ideas and choose how we want to live.

 Cognitive behavioural therapy can help us understand this in greater detail and explain why we feel the way we do.
 It helps us learn to notice and then change the way we think.
 Compassion-focused therapy takes this a step further, for those who need it.
+It helps us let go of the self-blame we can often attach to negative thoughts.

 The idea of generating compassion to help improve well-being actually stems from ancient Buddhism.
 Studies have proven its effectiveness too.
-Research has found that by developing our compassion we can create positive effects on our brain and our immune system.
+Research has found that by developing our compassion, we can create positive effects on our brain and our immune system.

 The three affect systems

 The threat system - This system is protection-focused.
-This means it will be on high-alert for perceived threats and will react with feelings like anger, anxiety and other protective emotions.
+This means it will be on high alert for perceived threats and will react with feelings like anger, anxiety and other protective emotions.

 The drive system - This system motivates us to get resources and is excitement-focused.
 As well as focusing on getting basic needs met, like food and shelter, this system is also keen for us to achieve goals like passing a test or succeeding on a date.
 It’s related to feelings of excitement and arousal.